ChamithDilshanTharuka/MovieHall/README.md

-# [Your Movie Hall Name] Website - Front-End

-This repository contains the front-end code for [Your Movie Hall Name]'s website.
+This repository contains the front-end code for the ##MovieHall website.

 ## Features